67 MILE BIRKY CHALLENGE!

 The Birky Challenge originally started in an effort to raise money for a scholarship in honor of Officer Birkholz.
 We are proud to say that we have fully funded this Scholarship and will be awarding worthy candidates for our lifetime.
 Due to this good fortune, the Birky Challenge is now being run by the Wisconsin Riders.
 The Wisconsin Riders is a group of Police Officers and Survivors, who ride bicycles in honor of officers that made the ultimate sacrifice.
 The Wisconsin Riders not only raise awareness for those officers but raise money for different charitable causes.

 Law Enforcement United is a similar charity that raises money for COPS or Concerns of Police Survivors.
-This organization focusses on those that remain when a loved one is killed in the line of duty.
-COPS provides supports for spouses, family, co-workers and other loved ones who are dealing with incredible loss.
+This organization focuses on those that remain when a loved one is killed in the line of duty.
+COPS provides support for spouses, family, co-workers, and other loved ones who are dealing with incredible loss.
 COPS also hosts a kids camp which is held right here in Wisconsin.
-Children of officers who have died in the line of duty from all across the country come to Wisconsin for a week long camp.
+Children of officers who have died in the line of duty from all across the country come to Wisconsin for a week-long camp.
 At this camp children are able to meet people who are going through similar experiences and counseling is provided.

 If you have any questions about the Birky Challenge.
 Please send them to [email protected]